Des Clarke (Neighbours): 2015–2022

 When Jane returns several months later, she reveals she and Des have split and he has moved back to Perth.
 Des returns to Erinsborough and Jane assumes Paul has called him but Jane's daughter, Nicolette Stone (Charlotte Chimes) tells her she is the one who called Des, wanting to put things right after she pointed out the flaws in their relationship when she visited them in Perth.
 Des and Jane talk and agree to be friends and Des leaves again.
 A few months later, Des returns when Sheila Canning (Colette Mann) contacts him and tells him Jane is interested in him.
-Des goes to find Jane only to find her with Clive Gibbons (Geoff Paine), the three work out that Sheila has set this up to drive a wedge between Clive and Jane, who have recently begun dating, and they confront her at Lassiter's.
+Des goes to find Jane only to find her with Clive Gibbons, the three work out that Sheila has set this up to drive a wedge between Clive and Jane, who have recently begun dating, and they confront her at Lassiter's.
 Des calls Sheila selfish and she has a heart attack mid-argument and is rushed to hospital.
 Des apologises for losing his temper and feels guilty.
 When Sheila recovers, she asks Des to stage a fake date with her to make Clive jealous in a bid to win him but it backfires, resulting in ill-feeling between Des, Clive and Jane.
 Sheila apologises and is able to mend things by giving Clive and Jane her blessing and telling the three of them not to throw away a friendship.
 Following this, Des returns to Perth.

 Des returns the following year for a visit upon learning that his old friends are in town.
-He has drinks with Paul, Mike, Jane, Clive, Harold and Sam Young.
-Des later attends a party on Ramsay Street.
+He has drinks with Paul, Mike, Jane, Clive, Harold and Mike's daughter Sam Young (Henrietta Graham).
+Des later attends Toadfish Rebecchi (Ryan Moloney) and Melanie's wedding party on Ramsay Street.